tldraw/tldraw/packages/tlstore/api-report.md

     isExistingValidationIssue: boolean;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "StoreListener" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public
 export type StoreListener<R extends UnknownRecord> = (entry: HistoryEntry<R>) => void;

-// Warning: (ae-incompatible-release-tags) The symbol "StoreSchema" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public (undocumented)
 export class StoreSchema<R extends UnknownRecord, P = unknown> {
     // (undocumented)